 An exaggerated lordosis places extra weight on the facets, and ultimately the hyaline cartilage begins to degenerate.
 Changes in the shape and condition of the bone may then occur, and cysts may form, threatening the nerves running down the leg.

-The joint cartilage has no direct blood supply of its own, relying on diffusion of nutrients and wastes via fluids that bathe the cartilage.
+The joint cartilage has no direct blood supply of its own, relying on diffusion of nutrients and wastes via fluids that bathe the tissues.

-Interesting research now proves that refreshment of these fluids is dependent on movement within the joint or, conversely, that joint fixation and stagnation of these fluids leads within 13 hours to the beginnings of cartilage degeneration.
+Interesting research now proves that refreshment of these fluids is dependent on movement within the joint or, conversely, that spinal fixations and stagnation leads within 13 hours to the beginnings of cartilage degeneration.

 For more about this immobilisation arthritis, the result of an unattended lumbar facet syndrome, check out the chiropractic subluxation page below.

 Developmental hip dysplasia is a condition that may progress from an unusual presentation of the foetus in the womb.
 The socket is too small.
 If it occurs bilaterally, then an increased lumbar lordosis occurs.

 Falls and other injuries also can injure the joint cartilage, causing the lumbar facet syndrome.
 The most common injury that we see in the practice, is hyper-extension of the lumbar spine.
 Just take a look at this girl's lower back ...can you see the pain on her face as the facet joints are ground violently into each other?

 Whilst sometimes it